We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - prenatal vitamins

-Kirkland Signature is a Costco Wholesale brand that offers several USP certified vitamins and minerals.
+Kirkland Signature is a Costco Wholesale brand that sells several USP-certified vitamins and minerals.

-- individual vitamins, such as A, B, C, and D
+- individual vitamins, such as A, C, and D

 - fish oil

-NSF are a third party reviewer of sports-related supplements and products.
-They help ensure that products are contaminant-free and fit within the guidelines of sports organizations’ regulations.
+NSF International is a third-party reviewer of sports-related supplements and products.
+Its certification indicates that products are free from contaminants and adhere to the regulations of sports organizations.

 - recovery supplements

-Although Life Extension do not have a USP certificate, a ConsumerLab.com survey rated some of their supplements highly in 2019.
+Life Extension’s products do not undergo third-party analysis, but a ConsumerLab.com survey rated some of their supplements highly in 2019.